Acting Writing Center Coordinator; Associate Professor of Fundamentals of Lawyering

-Natalia Blinkova returns to GW Law as a Visiting Associate Professor in the Fundamentals of Lawyering (FL) program.
-Professor Blinkova joined the FL faculty in its inaugural year after six years of teaching legal research and writing at The University of Texas at Austin, where she was twice voted Legal Writing “Professor of the Year” and served as the faculty advisor to the Sutton Society.
-At GW Law, Professor Blinkova continues to mentor students as an advisor in GW’s Inns of Court Program.
-Her research interests include integrating cultural humility and professional identity into the first-year curriculum.
+Natalia Blinkova is an Associate Professor in the Fundamentals of Lawyering (FL) program.
+Professor Blinkova joined the FL faculty in its inaugural year after six years of teaching legal research and writing at The University of Texas at Austin, where she was twice voted Legal Writing “Professor of the Year.”
+At GW Law, Professor Blinkova enjoys serving as an advisor in the Inns of Court Program and, since 2021, has had the honor of directing the GW Law Writing Center.
+Her research interests include integrating cultural humility and professional identity into the first-year curriculum, as well as incorporating traditional legal-research skills into FL’s innovative, experiential curriculum.

-After earning a BA in the history of art, Professor Blinkova enjoyed completing an MA in Russian literature before pursuing a JD at Georgetown, where she was a member of The Georgetown Law Journal.
-Throughout law school, she volunteered with an international human rights organization investigating the Russian mafia’s trafficking of women outside of Russia for prostitution.
+After earning a BA in the History of Art from Yale University, Professor Blinkova pursued graduate studies at Cornell University, receiving an MA in Russian Literature.
+Professor Blinkova earned her JD from Georgetown University Law Center, where she was a member of The Georgetown Law Journal.
+Throughout law school, she volunteered with an international human rights organization investigating the sex trafficking of women by the Russian mafia.
 As part of that work, she traveled to Moscow to meet surreptitiously with at-risk women and network with Russian human-rights activists.

 When not pondering the serial comma, Professor Blinkova performs Balkan women’s folk music.
 Her second favorite pastime—singing karaoke with her students.